qmk/qmk_firmware/keyboards/darkproject/kd83a_ltd/keymaps/default/readme.md

-# The Default Dark Project KD83a LTD
+# The Default Dark Project KD83a LTD layout